 Research Methods in Applied Linguistics

-This module includes a course in methods and approaches to research in Applied Linguistics.
+This module aims to provide you with a grounding in methods and approaches to research in Applied Linguistics.

-You will also choose two optional modules from a range which may include the following:
+You will also choose three optional modules from a range which may include the following:

 In the spring term -